fabiorocha22/PCB-Firmware/README.md

 # PCB-Firmware
-This is a university project of a Printed Circuit Board with a microcontroller PIC nad some peripherals, and the basic firmware to communicate with his systems.
+This is a university project of a Printed Circuit Board with a microcontroller PIC and some peripherals, and the basic firmware to communicate with his systems.

 Peripherals:
 * ADC : Analog to Digital Converter to read sensors data;